890tsugua/AugustBHilger/README.md

 # Data Science Portfolio

 I’m a BSc Nanoscience graduate with a strong mathematical foundation and hands-on experience in deep learning, scientific computing, and data analysis.
-My work spans statistical physics, molecular biology, and computational imaging, with a focus on building algorithms and models that solve real scientific problems.
+My work spans statistical physics to molecular biology with a focus on building algorithms and models that solve real scientific problems.

 ---